 Oropi School principal, Andrew King, explains how the intercultural strategy at Oropi School involves the implementation of meaningful, cross-cultural initiatives.

 The Hangzhou Sister School Partnership Project

-We were excited to foster an opportunity to engage with students from another school, in China, in project-based learning and inquiry.
-How authentic would it be to aim for a connection whereby our students could gain insights about our topics of study from students studying similar subjects on the other side of the world?
-Talk about embracing and valuing different perspectives, considering, and coming up with new ideas!
+We were excited to engage in project-based learning and inquiry with students from a school in China.
+We questioned how we could best develop a connection where our students could gain insights into our topics of study from students who are studying similar subjects on the other side of the world.
+Talk about embracing and valuing different perspectives and new ideas!

 How we got started

-Initially, there were the usual formalities whereby our schools were introduced to one another.
-An essential next step to this ‘traditional’ part of the process was to show, explain and highlight our school’s features, localised curriculum, points of difference, and reasons for wanting to connect to expand our own knowledge and understandings through a cross-cultural connection.
+Our aim was to expand our knowledge and understandings through this cross-cultural connection.
+Initially, there were the usual formalities where our schools were introduced to one another.
+An essential next step was to show, explain, and highlight the features of our school and our localised curriculum.
+We then identified points of difference, and reasons for wanting to connect.

-During our first in-person visit to Hangzhou, we showcased these aspects of our curriculum.
-Then we shared our thinking about gaining insights from students at our sister school about gardening, cooking, environmental sustainability and the sorts of play that Chinese students value and are involved in, to develop and enhance our own understandings in these curriculum areas.
+During our first in-person visit to Hangzhou, we showcased aspects of our curriculum.
+For example, at Oropi School we have a play-based curriculum, forest learning opportunities, and a Garden to Table programme.
+Our children use these contexts to collaborate on projects, inquiries, and passion projects that are based on interest.
+During this first visit to Hangzhou, we shared how we could gain insights from students in our sister school about gardening, cooking, environmental sustainability and the sorts of play that Chinese students value and are involved in.
+Our intent was to develop and enhance our own understanding in these curriculum areas.

 How we’re developing the partnership